PREVIOUS: Categories #4

 Deliberate / Planned: Sounding & acting angry when the person is not actually upset about something – at least at first.
 These types really know what they’re doing.
 Since they’re all about control, they won’t usually blow up, making their reaction – when they do – quite shocking.

-This is a tactic actually taught to cops, interrogators & top salespeople, used by some parents, teachers & bosses…. as a way to manipulate & intimidate a person or group into doing what they want (be quiet, buy a product, do a task, go away….)
+This is a tactic actually taught to cops, interrogators & top salespeople, and used by some parents, teachers & bosses…. as a way to manipulate & intimidate a person or group into doing what they want (be quiet, buy a product, do a task, go away….)

 — OR used ‘positively’ by some preachers, therapists, politician or other group leaders – as a way to rouse a person or group to action for the good of their soul, their family, community or the world.